Nowosad/supercells/README.md

 ## Contribution

-Contributions to this package are welcome - let me know if you need other distance measures or transformations, have any suggestions, or spotted a bug.
+Contributions to this package are welcome - let us know if you need other distance measures or transformations, have any suggestions, or spotted a bug.
 The preferred method of contribution is through a GitHub pull request.
 Feel also free to contact us by creating [an